10 couples whose Met Gala outfits gave us serious fashion goals

 1. George and Amal Clooney

-This power couple, who in 2017 welcomed twins Ella and Alexander, could barely keep their eyes off each other on the red carpet.
-The human rights lawyer and co-host of the evening stunned in a rose-inspired corset complete with a long train and a pair of sleek pants.
+This power couple, who welcomed twins Ella and Alexander in 2017, could barely keep their eyes off each other on the red carpet.
+The human rights lawyer and co-host of the evening stunned in a rose-covered corset complete with a long train and a pair of sleek pants.
 The Hollywood star, who’s said he would give his life for Amal, wore a classic tuxedo and classic bow tie.

 2. Jennifer Lopez and Alex Rodriguez